alperdomo/ML_classification/README.md

   * F1 scores
   * Cross-validation

-- Hyperparameters optimization: Chosing a set of optimal parameters for a learning algorithm using exhaustive search over specified parameters for estimators (GridSearchCV).
+- Hyperparameters optimization: Choosing a set of optimal parameters for a learning algorithm using exhaustive search over specified parameters for estimators (GridSearchCV).
 Here we will use all models mentioned above.
   * Logistic Regression
   * RandomForestClassifier: A meta estimator  to fit a n number of decision tree classifiers on various sub-samples of the dataset
   * Support Vector Machines